Miraculous cold-pressed Sesame Oil, Multiple Benefits!

 Effective Sunscreen: There’s good news for those who prefer using a Sesame oil face moisturizer.
 If you’re venturing out in the sun, you might want to rub and dab a bit on your skin.
 With its stubborn sun-blocking properties sesame oil acts as an effective sunscreen that protects your skin from harmful UV rays.

 Slows down skin aging: Sesame oil contains an antioxidant known as sesamol.
 It prevents the onset of wrinkles and small pores on the skin.
-Besides sesame oil also slows down the pace of aging as it prevents the skin cells from oxidation while improving skin rejuvenation.
+Besides sesame oil also slows down the pace of ageing as it prevents the skin cells from oxidation while improving skin rejuvenation.

-Rich nutrients: Due to its low viscosity, the vitamins, nutrients, and minerals present in sesame oil is easily absorbed by the skin making your skin healthy and lustrous.
+Rich nutrients: Due to its low viscosity, the vitamins, nutrients and minerals present in sesame oil is easily absorbed by the skin making your skin healthy and lustrous.
 In fact, the most significant vitamin in sesame oil is vitamin K, providing 17% of the Daily Value per 100 grams (ml). source.
 For more information on nutrients present in sesame, click here.

 7 Sesame Oil Benefits for Hair